mohyaz11/OptimumSetupBook/manuscript/Subscriptions.md

 Who changed that project's deployment process?
 Who removed Bob from the administrator's group?

-The Octopus audit log will tell you who did these actions which are useful after the fact, but wouldn't you rather know _when_ specific changes happen?
+The Octopus audit log will tell you who made these actions, which is useful after the fact, but wouldn't you rather know _when_ specific changes happen?

 If you answered "yes," then you're in luck!
 This is precisely what the Subscriptions feature is for.

 Let's create a subscription that will notify administrators whenever a production deployment starts.
-You can create an email step or Slack notification step in each project and scope it to the Production environment, but we can be notified about all production deployments with a single subscription.
+You can create an email step or Slack notification step in each project and scope it to the Production environment, but we can be also notified about all production deployments with a single subscription.

 ## Creating Subscriptions